When your little one graduates from purees, mealtime suddenly feels like a whole new world.

-When your little one graduates from baby food, things start to get real.
-One minute they’re nibbling on cheese cubes, the next they’re launching broccoli off the highchair tray like it’s a science experiment.
+One minute they’re happily nibbling on soft cheese cubes, the next they’re flinging broccoli off the highchair tray like it’s a science experiment.

-✅ What Makes a Good Toddler Meal?
+What Makes a Good Toddler Meal

 A balanced toddler plate usually includes:

-- Fruits & veggies
+- Fruits and vegetables

 🍳 Breakfast Ideas for Toddlers